 #4.
 The highball Whiskey Glass

 Highball glass taller and the brother of Tumbler.
 This glass is associated with one of the most revered and simple whisky cocktails globally, scotch and soda.
 This glass allowed plenty of space for ice, spirit, and mixer, and the glass made a long and relaxing drink.
 Today, highball glass is equally popular among other simple whiskey lovers, such as whiskey, ginger ale, and lemonade.
 This glass is trendy in Japan.
-The shape doesn’t matter the highball glass cause; It wouldn’t service scotch and soda in the dimpled pint glass.
+The shape doesn’t matter the highball glass cause; It wouldn’t serve scotch and soda in the dimpled pint glass.

 #5.
 The snifter